smartdevicelink/sdl_security_ios/README.md

 ### Generating the Static Security Library
 1. In the scheme menu of Xcode, set the active scheme to **SDLSecurityStatic**.
 1. Build and run the **SDLSecurityStatic** scheme (**Product > Build For > Running**).
 1. Locate the **SDLSecurityStatic.xcframework** file in the root directory of the project with Finder.
-The `.xcframework` file contains Headers.
-For Swift apps, the headers will need to be imported in the bridging header for the app.
-1. Alternatively you can locate the header files needed manually, right click and select **Show in Finder** for the following header files **SDLSecurityConstants.h** and **SDLSecurityManager.h**.
-They will need to be dragged into the app project.
-For Swift apps, the headers will need to be imported in the bridging header for the app.
+The `.xcframework` folder contains the static library builds and header files in a structure that Xcode 12+ can understand.

 ### Adding the Static Security Library to a SDL App
 1. In Xcode, drag and drop the following file into your project: **SDLSecurityStatic.xcframework** (or its equivalent after OEM naming modifications are made).